 Today’s factismal: August is National Immunization Awareness Month.

 If you want to be thankful for modern medicine, all you have to do is look at what used to kill us.
 In 1900, influenza was the leading cause of death in the USA (153,000 deaths or 202/100,000); today, it is the ninth most common (50,097 or 16/100,000).
 In 1964-1965, there were 20,000 babies born with congenital rubella syndrome in the USA; in the past ten years, there were none, thanks to vaccines.
 In 1916 in the US alone, there were more than 27,000 new cases of polio that paralyzed thousands and killed 6,000 people; in 2012 for the entire world, there were just 223 new cases of polio and no deaths or paralyzations.
 And then there is the best example for why we vaccinate – smallpox.
-In 1967, 2,000,000 people were killed each year by smallpox and countless others were left scarred or blind; today, nobody dies of smallpox thanks to an effective vaccination campaign.
+In 1967, 2,000,000 people were killed each year by smallpox and countless others were left scarred or blind; today, smallpox is but a memory thanks to an effective vaccination campaign.

 Unfortunately, a lot of people have forgotten how dangerous things used to be and are no longer vaccinating their children.
 They are worried by vaccine ingredients such as aluminum potassium sulfate (the stuff that makes pickles taste sour), agar (the stuff that makes toothpaste a paste), formaldehyde (made by your body as part of the energy cycle), and dihydrogen monoxide (water).
 Even though the ingredients are tested and known to be safe, scaremongering news stories have led many to stop vaccinating.
 And that’s a bad thing.